ThatOneTqnk/CommandFlux/README.md

     @Override
     public void onEnable() {
-        flux = new CommandFlux("epic"); // epic would be the prefix of the command flux.addLiteral(ExampleTeam.class, new FluxLiteral<ExampleTeam>() {
+        flux = new CommandFlux(this, "epic"); // epic would be the fallback prefix of the command

+        // This tells flux how to deal with ExampleTeam flux.addLiteral(ExampleTeam.class, new FluxLiteral<ExampleTeam>() {
             public List<String> getChoices() {
                 return ExampleTeam.TEAMS.stream().map((team) -> team.name).collect(Collectors.toList());